 - Snap or cut off the stem ends.

 - If the beans are at all stringy, strip off the strings by breaking the stem end and pulling it down towards the pointed end.
-However, it's increasingly rare to find stringy green beans.
+It is, however, increasingly rare to find stringy green beans.

 - Depending on the length of the green beans, you can either opt to leave them whole or chop them into 1- to 2-inch-long pieces.

 While you are preparing the green beans, have a large pot of water coming to a boil on the stove.
 You'll need about a gallon of water for every pound of green beans.
-Also, prepare a big bowl of ice water.
-Work with a small batch of beans at a time.
-You don't want them to be crowded in the pot as they blanch or on the baking sheet as they freeze.
+Prepare a big bowl of ice water.
+Work with a small batch of beans at a time, you don't want them to be crowded in the pot as they blanch or on the baking sheet as they freeze.

 Time to Blanch

 After you have prepped the beans, drop them into the pot of rapidly boiling water.
 Let them cook for 3 minutes and then drain the green beans in a colander.
 As an alternative, you can steam the beans for 3 minutes rather than boiling them.

 Chill the Green Beans

 Immediately transfer the blanched green beans from the colander to the bowl of ice water.